microsoft/fluentui/packages/react-slider/Spec.md

 The API is the same as **Slider** with two differences:

-1. The value changes to an object.
+1. The value changes to a tuple.
 2. The `origin` prop is omitted from the api.

 | Name         | V0  | V8  | Description                                                                                        |